 Breastfeeding is unlikely to even cross the mind before pregnancy.
-So hypothesising about it is a bit like believing maternity leave is vacation.
-(If not up to speed, caring for a baby is a 24 hr job where mom’s service is on demand typically every 2 hrs (for an hr or more each time).
+Trying to imagine it is a bit like believing maternity leave is vacation.
+(If you're not up to speed, caring for a baby is a 24 hr job where mom’s service is on demand every 2 hrs (for an hr or more each time).
 Given how short maternity leave is in the US, yes this basically lasts the entire maternity leave)

-For the uninitiated, these preconceived notions can be downright wrong, and knowing them saves quite a bit of new mom anxiety.
+For the unfamiliar, ideas about breastfeeding being a breeze can be downright wrong, and knowing that saves you from quite a bit of new mom anxiety.
 Anxiety can sometimes be enough to keep moms from trying to breastfeed, or giving up over an undiagnosed fear.